Home » Recipes » Turkey, Spinach and Feta Meatballs (or Make as a Turkey Burger)

 Description

 These turkey meatballs are a healthy, flavorful alternative to traditional beef meatballs.
-These meatballs are great plain, in a sandwich, on a salad or on a plate of spaghetti topped with Roasted Tomato Basil Marinara Sauce.
+They’re great served with Tzatziki Sauce, in a pita, on a salad or on a plate of spaghetti topped with Roasted Tomato Basil Marinara Sauce.
 They also double as a burger.

 Ingredients